Covid-19: For updates and resources, head to UT's Protect Texas Together site.

 For articles or individual book chapters, journal members may request a scan through the Get a Scan service.

 The journal member will be personally responsible for any late fees or lost item charges incurred on his or her personal account.

 Interlibrary Loan Service

 Materials not available at Tarlton or other UT-Austin libraries can be obtained through Tarlton's interlibrary loan service (ILL) by submitting an online form (via ILLiad).
+Please note, journals are strongly encouraged to request book chapters or pages, rather than entire print books, when possible.
 All journals have an organizational login for ILLiad.
 Please stop by the Library's front circulation desk if your journal has forgotten its ILLiad login or needs to reset its password.
 (Members should not use personal logins for ILL requests to forestall being individually responsible for materials requested.)